comment:

 }

-On error (pointer not in range) returns a blank packet with type out_PID (out[2]): 0xB0.
+On error (pointer not in range) returns a blank packet with type out_PID (out[2]): ERROR_ECU_PARAMETER.

-Sets output packet type (out[2]) to 0xA0 (most of the times), or 0xA2 after handling FULL_REGION.
+Sets output packet type to OKAY (most of the times), or ERROR_ECU_REJECTED when not found.

 in_PID: 0x0A